 My Comment: Just seven mistakes?
 There are many mistakes that managers and leaders make when it comes to employee engagement – actually non-engagement.
 The best companies know how important it is to engage and motivate employees.
 The benefits are that employees are happier, work harder and do a better job of taking care of customers.
 How many of these mistakes are we guilty of?
 I love it when a perfect score is ZERO.

 (Communicate Better Bog) The 9 dreaded words of any customer service director are “Let me speak with the head of customer service.”
 A while back I wrote a post titled The 6 Dreaded Words Of Any Contact Center Agent: “Let Me Speak With Your Supervisor.”
 Little did I know I would have a second part to that post one day.

 (Zopim Blog) Having unhappy customers might be a second chance in disguise.
-Here are some tips to help you deal with unhappy costumers.
+Here are some tips to help you deal with unhappy customers.

 My Comment: Here is a refreshing and simple reminder about what to do when you have an unhappy customer.
-I file this one under common sense that isn’t always so common.
+I file this one under common sense which isn’t always so common.

 (Copyright ©MMXIII, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 "*" indicates required fields

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.